PDLT-University-of-York/test-split-site/docs/ultra/unenrol-user.md

 ## Quick Start Guide

+These methods can be used to unenrol a user that was manually enrolled on the site.

+If a user was automatically enrolled through a Group user (this applies to most students), extra steps are needed to prevent them being re-enrolled again after they are removed.
+Please contact us at [vle-support@york.ac.uk](mailto:vle-support@york.ac.uk) to unenrol these users.

 <!-- ### Video Steps

 Below is an embedded video of unenrolling a user on your Blackboard Learn course or organisation.
 [Click this link](https://youtu.be/6VFQ88XpJf4) to open this video in another browser tab.
 Note: If unenrolling a user on an Organisation (rather than a Course), then the Course Role "Leader" is equivalent to "Instructor", and "Participant" is equivalent to "Student".